AdobeDocs/experience-manager-cloud-service.nl-NL/help/headless/graphql-api/content-fragments.md

 "*Explore GraphQL is maintained by the Apollo team.
 Our goal is to give developers and technical leaders around the world all of the tools they need to understand and adopt GraphQL.*".
 -->

-Raadpleeg de volgende secties (onder andere over veel andere bronnen) voor meer informatie over de GraphQL API:
+Raadpleeg de volgende secties (onder andere over veel andere bronnen) voor informatie over de GraphQL API:

 * At [graphql.org](https://graphql.org):